RG9n/RG9n.github.io/write-ups/alfred.md

 From the website, we can assume that a username will be alfred.
 We also have the domain of the emails which may be needed later.
 Unfortunately, I see no extra information from the source.

 Now that the nmap is complete, we can see that this is a Microsoft Windows Server 2012 R2 that is running Jetty(9.4.z-SNAPSHOT) on port 8080.
-Let's try to visit that port in our browser.
+Let's try to visit that web server in our browser.

 On MACHINE_IP:8080 we can see that there is a Jenkins login form.
 Let's try to find a way to login to alfred.
 When we view the source we can see the field names are j_username:j_password and that the error message displayed with incorrect credentials is "Invalid username or password".
 This will be useful if we need to use hydra to attempt to bruteforce the login form.